CarlvinJerry/carlvinjerry.github.io/content/posts/Code-Sustainability/Succint F#/fs_option_types.md

 ---

-title: "Enhancing Code Maintainability with F# Option Types"
+title: "Enhancing Code Maintainability with F# Option Type"
 #description: A deep dive into currying and partial application in F# with examples and use cases in functional programming.
 date: 2024-09-17T08:06:25+06:00
 #canonical: https://www.innova.co.ke/currying-and-partial-application/